Azure/go-autorest/README.md

 github.com/azure/go-autorest/autorest/date package provides time.Time derivations to ensure correct parsing and formatting.

+Errors raised by autorest objects and methods will conform to the autorest.Error interface.

 See the included examples for more detail.
 For details on the suggested use of this package by generated clients, see the Client described below.